hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 **Amazon EventBridge**
 : -- Serverless service that uses events to connect application components together, making it easier for you to build scalable event-driven applications.
 : -- Amazon EventBridge triggers an AWS Lambda function on a schedule.
-The Lambda Function starts the data copy from Microsoft Azure to Amazon S3.
+The Lambda Function starts the data copy process.

 **AWS Lambda**
 : -- Compute service that lets you run code without provisioning or managing servers.
-: -- AWS Lambda Functions run the code that pulls data from Azure to AWS.
+: -- AWS Lambda Functions run the code that pulls CSV files from Azure to AWS.
 [Azure libraries (SDK) for Python](https://learn.microsoft.com/en-us/azure/developer/python/sdk/azure-sdk-overview) are used.

 **Amazon Simple Notification Service (Amazon SNS)**
 : -- Managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).